 In 2019, the Council's Political Make-Up and leadership underwent a review of its electoral arrangements by the Local Government Boundary Commission.
 This reduced the number of Councillors from 49 to 33 and the number of wards from 20 to 12.
 These are a mix of three, two and one single member.
 The Council continues to have elections by thirds i.e. a third of the councillors are elected every year for 3 years, with no elections in the 4th year.
-The political make-up as at 31st March 2024 is:
+The political make-up as at 31st March 2025 is:

 Party Elected Members

-Conservative 13
+Conservative 11

-Independent 9
+Independent 10

-Liberal 7
+Liberal Democrat 9

-Independents (No Group) 3
+Pendle's True Independents 2

 Total 32

-^{}One seat was vacant as at 31st March 2024.
+^{}One seat was vacant as at 31st March 2025.

-During 2023/24 the Council moved from a committee system to a Leader and Executive model.
+In 2023/24 the Council moved from a committee system to a Leader and Executive model.
 The Leader of the Council has responsibility for the appointment of Members of the Executive, the allocation of Portfolios and the delegation of executive functions.